jacky0115/bing_image_crawler/README.md

 9. Go make some coffee☕ and after you finish your low tea, you will see all images in your specified file.

 📝P.S. : If you see some urls in the terminal.
 That means bing_image_crawler can't download those pictures for some reason.
 You can download them manually if necessary.

+## Future change
+- [ ] Use [aiopipe](https://github.com/kchmck/aiopipe) instead of multiprocessing.Value to communicate between processes in pool.
+Then I can use pool.starmap() to invoke download_image which is an async function.
+And that would definitely make bing_image_crawler faster.
+But actually, I'm not sure that objects return from aiopipe can be pickled by pool.starmap().
+I will try it someday.